-This project is a lot of fun.
-Each group will collaborate to design their own sect, church community, or religion.
+This is your second group assignment and is a lot of fun.
+Each group will collaborate to design its own sect, church community, or religion.
 The following components of the sect/church/religion must be thought out and articulated in writing: definition, myth, rituals, scriptures, community practices, deity(ies), cosmogony, the human dilemma, and paths of salvation.

 The project will be graded on organization, creativity, and clarity of understanding the key concepts from each chapter and will cover chapters 3 through 13.
 This assignment is due online, here in Canvas, and will be presented in class.
-Further assignment details will be provided in Canvas and discussed during class.
+Further assignment details will be provided in Canvas and discussed during class sessions.